ArseniyIFMO/My-Spring-Project/README.md

+I disabled security  because it doesnt work properly, also i switched db to H2

 This is my simple project
 I made it to understand how Spring Boot works
 To run it you should create database with login and pass like that: